jackieju/CPP2Ruby/README.md

 </pre>
 Then you need add "CBusinessObject" and "PDAG" into the array in file c_classdefs.rb

-If you'v done translation successfully, you will see all ruby files under directory "output"
+If you'v done translation successfully, you will see all ruby files under directory "output"( because we use -d option in command line)

-The preprocessing result is in file named like "pre.<your c file name>.<timestamp>".
+"pre.<your c file name>.<timestamp>" file  stores the preprocessing results.

-The "pre.part.<c file name>.<time" is temp file in case the result it too big, the the proprocessing failed, you can also check "pre.part.." file.
+"pre.part.<c file name>.<time" file is temp file in case the result it too big, the the proprocessing failed, you can also check "pre.part.." file.

-The "./included_files" stores the including infomation during preprocessing.
+"./included_files" stores the including infomation during preprocessing.

-The "./allmacros" stores all the macro defined in preprocessing.
+"./allmacros" stores all the macro defined in preprocessing.

+"./output_filelist" stores names of all the generated ruby files.

-4 .
+6 .
 You can define more macros in c_macros.c to extend this tranlate.

 This is very useful to translate platform dependant api to ruby api.

 e.g. You want to translate strlen(s) to ruby code s.size()
 		#define strlen(s) s.size